ODA Spending

 How is US educational ODA changing?

 The approved FY2023 SFOPS bill allocates US$1.3 billion for basic and higher education, a 5% increase from the FY2022 enacted amount of US$1.2 billion.
 The figure for FY2022 included US$125 million for GPE, while, in FY2023, the US pledged US$43 million to ECW.
-The McGovern-Dole International Food for Education program, which supports education in low-income, food-deficit countries, is funded at US$243 million in FY2023, a US$6 million increase over FY2022.
+The McGovern-Dole International Food for Education program, which supports education in low-income, food-deficit countries, is funded at US$240 million in FY2024, a US$3 million decrease from FY2023.

 How does the US allocate educational ODA?